captnseagraves/nft-lending-auction-2/notes.md

 - need to `approve` lendingAuction contract to `transferFrom` before createLoan
 - values are in wei
 - remove need to `approve` lendingAuction contract to transferFrom in `createLoan`
+- Need to work out the mechanics of allowing an NFT owner to have proxy functionality and/or receive benefits of still owning NFT while it has a lien against it.
+- rework data to be emitted in events so it can be used in a subgraph and save gas fees.